Power of Attorney in Winter Park

 The court itself may also be able to override a POA in Florida if it determines that the agent is not acting in the best interest of the principal or is committing fraud, undue influence, or other misconduct.

 At Richard A. Heller, P.A., our Winter Park power of attorney lawyer can help individuals create and execute a power of attorney that meets their needs and ensures that their final wishes are respected.
-We can also help individuals understand their rights and options under Florida law if they are concerned about the actions of their agent or need to revoke a power of attorney.
+We can also help individuals understand their rights and options under Florida law, if they are concerned about the actions of their agent, or the need to revoke a power of attorney.
 For skilled guidance with your POA, reach out to us today.

 To learn more about the value of having a power of attorney, contact a Winter Park estate planning lawyer from Richard A. Heller, P.A.!